|Andy Alvarado, Investigator|

 Kathi Baxter, Investigative Technician

 Bureau staff members investigate all serious and sensitive matters submitted to the District Attorney's Office from local agencies.
 They also conduct follow-up investigations on cases submitted by law enforcement agencies that involve complaints or review.
-Additionally, Investigators investigate all officer-involved shootings within Mendocino County.
-One Investigator conducts asset forfeiture operations for all Mendocino county law enforcement agencies.
+Additionally, Bureau staff members are part of the Mendocino County Officer-Involved Fatal Incident Protocol and frequently investigate officer-involved shootings.

 |Jessica Rodriguez, Victims Witness Advocate|